aliaksparkh/Customer-Segmentation/README.md

 # Project Customer Segmentation
 **Welcome to my project**
-### Purpose
+### Aim of the project
-Analyze customers based on their buying habits to enable targeted marketing strategies and improve customer retention and sales.
+Analyze customers, based on their buying habits to enable targeted marketing strategies and improve customer retention and sales.

 ### Source of Data
-Data is sourced from the Turing College dataset.
+Data is sourced from the Turing College dataset 'rfm'.

 ### Data Preparation
-Data was cleaned and prepared for analysis
+Data was cleaned and prepared for the analysis.

 ## Repository Contents